West Indies cricket team: Flag and anthem

 Most cricketing nations use their own national flags for cricketing purposes.
 However, as the West Indies represent a number of independent states and dependencies, there is no natural choice of flag.
-The WICB has, therefore, developed an insignia showing a palm tree and cricket stumps on a small sunny island (see the top of this article).
+CWI has, therefore, developed an insignia showing a palm tree and cricket stumps on a small sunny island (see the top of this article).
 The insignia, on a maroon background, makes up the West Indian flag.
 The background sometimes has a white stripe above a green stripe, which is separated by a maroon stripe, passing horizontally through the middle of the background.
-Prior to 1999, the WICB(C) had used a similar insignia featuring a cabbage palm tree and an island, but there were no stumps and, instead of the sun, there was the constellation Orion.
+Prior to 1999, CWI(C) had used a similar insignia featuring a cabbage palm tree and an island, but there were no stumps and, instead of the sun, there was the constellation Orion.
 It was designed in 1923 by Sir Algernon Aspinall, then Secretary of the West India Committee.
 Around the same time in the 1920s the suggested motto for the West Indies team was "Nec curat Orion leones", which comes from a quote by Horace, meaning that Orion, as symbolical of the West Indies XI, does not worry about the lions [of English cricket].

 For ICC tournaments, an adapted version of "Rally 'Round the West Indies" by David Rudder is used as the team's anthem.